 Mooring V Bridles - Custom Build Instructions

-Select Option 2 - Pick your rope and enter the length of the first tail.
-This will be the length from bearing edge to bearing edge
+- Option 2 - Pick a rope, a colour, and enter the length required for the first tail - This will be the length from bearing edge to bearing edge

-Select Option 6 - Pick the matching rope and enter the length of the second tail.
-This will be the length from bearing edge to bearing edge
+- Option 6 - Pick the matching rope and enter the length of the second tail - This will be the length from bearing edge to bearing edge

-Ensure that you select matching rope for each tail and a matching finish for attaching to your cleats in order to create a symmetrical V
+Ensure that you select matching rope for each tail and a matching finish for attaching to your cleats in order to create a symmetrical >

 The mooring compensators will be fitted nearer the centre eye splice unless otherwise specified by email.